-Our Akadinda is inspired by a traditional xylophone originating in Africa and is perfect for outdoor musical play.
+Inspired by the traditional xylophone and the largest member of the Ugandan percussion family, the Akadinda is perfect for outdoor musical play.

 This enormous accessible instrument can accommodate up to four players and is ideal for bringing people together for impromptu performances.

 Traditionally the base of an Akadinda was made from banana stems.
-With a lack of banana stems available (!) our frame is made of a treated timber suitable to be installed into the ground or surface mounted.
+With a lack of banana stems available, our frame is made of treated timber suitable to be installed into the ground or surface mounted.

-The Akadinda is perfect for improvising and experimenting with music whilst being in the fresh air.
+The Akadinda is perfect for improvising and experimenting with music while being in the fresh air.

 Our Grand Marimba is an outdoor musical instrument popular with Schools and Playground Designers alike.